 As the financial center of the Middle East, opening a bank account in the United Arab Emirates is incredibly easy.
+This helpful guide explains all.

 Opening a personal bank account in the UAE is like everything else.
 In a country that has elevated luxury to a fine art, most things are available via home delivery, so why should banking services be any different?
 Once you’ve got your residence visa, simply make a phone call, and then sit back and let them send an agent to your home – or office.